 Owners Elizabeth & Tony Smith have deep roots in Central Virginia.
 They both grew up in nearby Charlottesville and attended Albemarle High School.
-They also both went on to further their education at Davidson College and the University of Virginia, tying the marriage knot at the University’s Chapel.
+They also went on to further their educations respectively at the University of Virginia and Davidson College, tying the marriage knot at the University’s Chapel.
 With a lifelong community of friends and family in the area, they were more than happy to return to living in the Blue Ridge Mountains after spending several years working and raising a family in coastal Virginia.
 With their purchase of Afton Mountain Vineyards in 2009, the vineyard and farm winery began a new chapter, led by the Smiths’ passion for growing grapes and producing wine.

 ~Elizabeth & Tony Smith